Housing benefit in 2026: why did it end and what replaced it?

 You can apply for the super allowance through the Labour Office with one application for the whole household.
 It assesses eligibility for all four components – Housing, Subsistence, Child Bonus and Work Bonus.
 This centralisation is intended to simplify the process, but at the same time requires the documentation of a fairly wide range of information.

-You can apply in person at a contact office of the Office of the Social Security Administration, by mail or electronically through the Jenda Client Zone.
+You can apply in person at a contact office of the Office of the Social Security Administration, by mail, by post or electronically through the Jenda Client Zone.
 To process the application, you will need documents on the income of all household members, housing costs (lease agreement, utility bills), legal title to the use of the apartment and proof of studies for dependent children.
 It is also necessary to provide proof of current financial resources – e.g. a bank or building society statement.

 Who gets sick and what to do if the superdose is not enough